intersystems-community/vscode-objectscript/docs/ServerSide.md

 - The `name` property provides a name for this server-side folder.
 - The `uri` property indicates the location of resources on the server.
 The supplied value has three components:
    - The first component can be either `isfs` or `isfs-readonly`.
 These values specify that this folder is on an InterSystems IRIS server. `isfs-readonly` specifies read-only access.
-   - The value following `://` specifies the name of the server.
+   - The value following `/` specifies the name of the server.
-   - The value following the next `:` specifies the namespace (lowercase).
+   - The value following `:` specifies the namespace (lowercase).

+The string `isfs` which appears in the **uri** for folders configured for server-side editing is an abbreviation created by InterSystems which stands for **InterSystems File Service**.
+It implements the VS Code [FileSystemProvider API](https://code.visualstudio.com/api/references/vscode-api#FileSystemProvider), which let's you make any remote location look like a local one.
+It was designed for common things like FTP servers, but it works well for making artefacts in an InterSystems IRIS database namespace look like local files.

 To add more root folders to your workspace, giving you access to code in a different namespace, or on a different server, use the context menu on your existing root folder to invoke the `Add Server Namespace to Workspace...` command.
 This command is also available on the Command Palette.